 In case of asthma emergencies

 - Check where the first aid tents are on the festival site.
-Take your asthma buddy with you so they know where to go to fetch medics if you need help.
-Just knowing where the first aid tents are can help you feel more confident.
+Take your asthma buddy with you so they can quickly fetch a medic if you need help.

 - Don't hold back from getting help if you think your symptoms are getting worse - it's far better to get checked out than to end up having an asthma attack.